Stefan2320/cyberint-windows-image-forensics/readme.md

 To access the Windows Registry keys we will be using the winreg library.

+# Persistance checking

 # Database

-Since this was a small project which didn't need a complet database, I decided to use a relational database more exactly with SQLite.
+Since this was a small project which didn't need a complet database, I decided to use a relational database (SQLite).
 A couple of reasons why I chose SQLite:
 - Simplicty
 - ACID (Atomicity, Consistency, Isolation, Durability)
 - Efficient with simple queries